Aagam2020/Shahportfolio/final_project_Aagam3.md

 ---

 ## **Adjustments Based on Feedback**
-Based on feedback from my professor and peers, the following changes were made:
+Based on feedback from my professor, peers, and the interviews I took, the following changes were made:
 1. **Audience Narrowing**:
    - The focus shifted exclusively to students, which required refining the narrative to address this demographic more effectively.
    - Recommendations now prioritize on-campus solutions and digital mental health platforms tailored to students.

 2. **Narrative Refinement**:
-   - The introduction was updated to highlight challenges students face, such as academic stress and social pressures.
+   - I updated the introduction to highlight challenges students face, such as academic stress and social pressures.
    - The narrative structure was reworked to start with compelling insights about the 18–25 age group to immediately capture the attention of the student audience.

 3. **Visualization Enhancements**: